ODIN-fire/odin-rs/odin_bushfire/doc/odin_bushfire.md

 - a `lib.rs` module defining the data model
 - an `actor.rs` module providing a [`odin_actor::Actor`](../odin_actor/odin_actor.md) implementation for data import and update
 - a `service.rs` module providing a [`odin_server::spa::SpaService`](../odin_server/odin_server.md) implementation for a bushfire micro service
-- a `odin_bushfire.js` client (browser) Javascript module to interactively browse and display bushfire object on top of a virtual globe
+- a `odin_bushfire.js` client (browser) Javascript module to interactively browse and display bushfire objects on top of a virtual globe

 ```
                                                     odin │ external